hantsy/micronaut-sandbox/docs/gs/gs-rest.md

 }
 ```

+The `JpaSpecificationExecutor` provides extra methods to accept a `Specification` as parameters.

 Create a specific `PostSpecifications` to group all specifications for querying posts.
 Currently only add one for query by keyword and status.